pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 These are the clauses that the user must fill in for creating a SXP
 Contract:

--   Parties.
+-   **Parties**.
 Actually, this clause exists at the original Legal XML Specification (at the *contract-front* level), but it is not considered mandatory.
 In our specification it has been set as mandatory.